Joshua Quarshie

+Club career

-Professional career
+Early career

+Quarshie is a youth product of Schalke 04, Fortuna Düsseldorf and Rot-Weiss Essen.

+TSG Hoffenheim

-Quarshie is a youth product of Schalke, Fortuna Düsseldorf and Rot-Weiss Essen.
-On 16 July 2022, he transferred to Hoffenheim, where he was originally assigned to their reserves.
+On 16 July 2022, he transferred to TSG Hoffenheim, where he was originally assigned to their reserves.
 He made his senior and professional debut as a late substitute in a 2–1 Bundesliga loss to Wolfsburg on 9 November 2022.

+In August 2023, Quarshie was officially moved to TSG Hoffenheim's first squad.

+On 29 January 2024, Quarshie returned to his former youth club Fortuna Düsseldorf on loan until 30 June 2025.

+On 28 January 2025, Quarshie moved on a new loan to Greuther Fürth.

+Southampton

+On 30 May 2025, Southampton announced an agreement had been reached for Quarshie to join the club, and he would sign a four-year contract.
+He made his debut on 9 August in a 2–1 victory against Wrexham.

 International career

 Born in Germany, Quarshie is of Ghanaian descent.
-He is a youth international for Germany, having played up to the Germany U19s.
+He is a youth international for Germany, having played up to the Germany U21s.